NatureProductions/C-Agriculture-/README.md

 <h1>RURAL DEVELOPMENT AREAS (RDA)</h1>

 <h2>Description</h2>
-This is a C++ program that about a government Agricultural system.
-Is system is for famers where where they will buy seeds and order tractors for cultivation.
+This is a C++ program  about a government Agricultural system.
+This system is for famers where they will buy seeds, manure and order tractors for cultivation.
 Users will register to the system and they will be able to access the system service it provides.
+This system was designed for rural people who strugle for farming materials like the seeds and tractors.
+RDA is a government programm that provide this needs to the people.
+The issue is that people have to walk all the way to register and then wait for their order.
+So this is time consuming and quite expensive for the people as they have to travel to the ware house and at the same time they don't gat their orders same day.
 <br />
+Making this system might help the people to save their time and energy, doing everything at the confort of their home.
+They will be able to buy seeds they want and also manure.
+Also tractor for cultivation, their arders  will be made online.
+This will also help the company as it is going to keep records for them.
+Every customer will be recorded in the system.

 <h2>Application Used</h2>